Pete Incaviglia: Coaching and managing career

 Incaviglia was the hitting coach for the Erie SeaWolves, the Detroit Tigers Class AA affiliate in the Eastern League, for the three seasons, but was dismissed at the end of the 2006 season.

 Incaviglia was announced as the first manager of the Grand Prairie AirHogs on October 24, 2007.
 The AirHogs began play in May 2008 in the American Association of Independent Professional Baseball and reached the Southern Division playoffs in his first season as their manager.
 After five seasons as manager of the Laredo Lemurs—even winning the 2015 American Association championship—he returned to the AirHogs as hitting coach after the Lemurs shut down operations prior to the 2017 season.

 On November 6, 2017, Incaviglia was announced as the second manager of the Sugar Land Skeeters of the Atlantic League of Professional Baseball (ALPB), a position vacated by Gary Gaetti.

 On January 28, 2021, Incaviglia was hired to be the manager for the Tri-City ValleyCats of the Frontier League.
+On October 12, 2023, Incaviglia and the Tri-City ValleyCats announced a mutual decision to part ways after three seasons.

+On November 8, 2023, Incaviglia was named manager of the Cleburne Railroaders of the American Association of Professional Baseball league.

 Grimsley affidavit

-On December 20, 2007 Incaviglia was named in Jason Grimsley's unsealed affidavit as an alleged user of amphetamines.
+On December 20, 2007, Incaviglia was named in Jason Grimsley's unsealed affidavit as an alleged user of amphetamines.